MAPF-Competition/web_resource/evaluation.md

 Each track has a separate
 leaderboard.
 Participants submitting to the Combined track compete for the grand prize.
-Other participants (i.e., Path Planning only or Task Scheduling only) compete for track prizes.
+Other participants (i.e., Execution only or Task Scheduling only) compete for track prizes.

 Single-track solutions are further ranked and evaluated on the Combined leaderboard (i.e. everyone is eligible for the grand prize).